antonfirsov/docs/2017/01-Jan/core-image-processing/core-image-processing.md

 CoreCompat.System.Drawing
 -------------------------

 If you have existing code relying on `System.Drawing`, using this library is clearly your fastest path to .NET Core and cross-platform bliss: the performance and quality are fine, and the API is exactly the same.
 [The built-in `System.Drawing` APIs](https://msdn.microsoft.com/en-us/library/mt481535(v=vs.110).aspx) are the easiest way to process images with .NET Framework, but they rely on the GDI+ features from Windows, which are not included in .NET Core, and are a client technology that was never designed for multi-threaded server environments.
-There is going to be locking issues that may make this solution unsuitable for your applications.
+There are locking issues that may make this solution unsuitable for your applications.

 [`CoreCompat.System.Drawing`](https://github.com/CoreCompat/CoreCompat) is a .NET Core port of [the Mono implementation of `System.Drawing`](https://github.com/mono/mono/tree/master/mcs/class/System.Drawing).
-Like `System.Drawing` in .NET Framework, and like its Mono implementation, [`CoreCompat.System.Drawing`](https://github.com/CoreCompat/CoreCompat) also relies on GDI+ on Windows.
+Like `System.Drawing` in .NET Framework and in Mono, [`CoreCompat.System.Drawing`](https://github.com/CoreCompat/CoreCompat) also relies on GDI+ on Windows.
 Caution is therefore advised, for the same reasons.

 Also be careful when using the library cross-platform, to include the [runtime.osx.10.10-x64.CoreCompat.System.Drawing](https://www.nuget.org/packages/runtime.osx.10.10-x64.CoreCompat.System.Drawing) and / or [runtime.linux-x64.CoreCompat.System.Drawing](https://www.nuget.org/packages/runtime.linux-x64.CoreCompat.System.Drawing/1.0.0-beta009) packages.